 Another one of the smart financial strategies is to use credit cards for 0% interest balance transfers.
 If someone has a credit card with a high-interest rate, they could apply for a balance transfer credit card, pay a fee to transfer over their card’s balance, and then get more time to pay down the existing debt interest-free.

 Some cards offer up to 18 months interest-free.
 However, it can be smart to pay off the transferred debt before the end of the agreed-to 0% interest period.
 Otherwise, a higher interest rate will kick in on whatever has not been paid off.
 In some cases, the interest after the zero-interest period could be higher than what was paid on the original card.

 Budgeting is a classic way to keep tabs on how much money is coming in and how much is being spent each month.
 If a person is not yet budgeting for their expenses, whether essential or discretionary, it can be one of the simplest ways to track money.
 When adopting financial strategies for budgeting, a good place to start with the 50/30/20 rule.

 With this budgeting rule, a person spends 50% on needs, 30% on wants and 20% on savings.
 Needs include housing, utility bills, car payments and debts.
 Wants span entertainment, new gadgets and fun.
 Savings could include an emergency fund, retirement account and investments.

-Budgeting can be made easier with Google Sheets or Excel, or by using an app like You Need a Budget or money management account that comes with budget tracking tools, like SoFi Money®.
+Budgeting can be made easier with Google Sheets or Excel, or by using an app like You Need a Budget or money management account that comes with budget tracking tools, like SoFi Checking and Savings®.
 Digital personal finance apps can be easy to use, because they can connect directly to cash or bank accounts, giving users insights on spending patterns and money habits.